 Sister Lucy; Galway, Ireland

 Many of you know that I became a United States citizen in 2018.
 I applied for my US passport as fast as I could, and I’m glad I did.
-My sister Olya (curly hair in photos) and I ended up traveling to Galway, Ireland in December of 2018 to see our sister Lucy.
-Unfortunately, she got diagnosed with grade 3 astrocytoma (brain tumor) and we just had to go see her.
+My sister Olga and I ended up traveling to Galway, Ireland in December of 2018 to see our sister Lucy.
+Unfortunately, she got diagnosed with grade 3 astrocytoma (brain tumor) and we just had to go.
 At that time we didn’t know what will happen and we just needed to spend time with our sister.
 We both haven’t seen her for about 5 years at that point.